engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 ```

-# PHP Create a MySQL Database
+# Creating a MySQL Database

 A database consists of one or more tables.
 You will need special CREATE privileges to create or to delete a MySQL database.